migtools/mig-agnosticd/README.md

 1. AWS Access, you will need AWS access according to the needs of OCP 3.x and 4.x deployments.

     - Admin Access is currently required for OCP 4.x
-    - Access to a HostedZone in Route53 is required, meaning you need a domain name managed by Route53 which can serve as the subdomain for your clusters
+    - Access to a HostedZone in AWS Route53 is required, meaning you need a domain name managed by Route53 which can serve as the subdomain for your clusters
 1. Checkout of https://github.com/redhat-cop/agnosticd
 1. Environment Variable set of 'AGNOSTICD_HOME' pointing to your agnosticd checkout
 1. Creation of a 'secret.yml' in the base directory of this repo, see https://github.com/fusor/mig-agnosticd/blob/master/secret.yml.sample